magento/devdocs/src/marketplace/eqp/v1/callbacks.md

 ## Callback Structures

 Each event will have a unique code provided in the callback_event field.
-The update_info structure will have a different structure depending on the event code.
+The update_info object will have a different structure depending on the event code.
-Unique document IDs are provided in the update_info structure so that additional information can be requested using the REST APIs for the resource.
+Resource IDs are provided in the update_info structure so that additional information can be requested using the REST APIs for those resources.

 ### File Upload Callbacks